The most important aspect of carp fishing, and possibly the one that gets overlooked the most, is bankside carp care.

 A large deeply padded unhooking mat is essential to protect the carp as they are naturally buoyant in water and do not feel their own weight.
 Once out of water they feel every ounce, so a soft unhooking mat helps protect their body from damage, as and when they begin to struggle.
 Place the mat on flat even ground staying away from gravel, brambles or thorns, which might hurt the carp if it manages to work its way off the mat.

 A water bucket;

 Position a large bucket of lake water and make sure this is as cool as possible.
 If you are fishing on a hot day, regularly check the temperature of the water in the container to ensure it is not getting too hot.
-The water is used to wet down the mat and to cool the carp once it is on the mat, which must always be well wetted down before you lay the carp on it, as it becomes very hot in the warm summer sun.
+The water is used to wet down the mat and to cool the carp once it is on the mat.
+The mat must always be well wetted down before you lay the carp on it, as it becomes very hot in the warm summer sun.

 A dry unhooking mat will strip the mucus layer from the side of the carp and effectively leave the fish stripped of its protective layers allowing the carp to be more exposed to waterborne disease etc.